Highlights about Improving Audit Quality

 Advisory, Auditing & Accounting, Tax

 Amsterdam, Weesp, Schiphol, Valkenburg and Purmerend, The Netherlands

 JAN© Auditors & Tax Advisers B.V. is a Dutch audit and tax advisory firm, employing 170 people in four offices near Schiphol and Amsterdam.
 JAN© helps a wide range of (inter) national clients, providing services in the areas of taxation, administration, audits, personnel, salaries, and law.

-Andrea van der Giezen, RA, RB, is a senior partner and a member of the board of directors of JAN©.
-Andrea is responsible for compliance and quality within JAN©.
-She has vast experience as an auditor.
-As well as being a certified public auditor, Andrea is also a chartered tax adviser.
+Andrea van der Giezen, RA, RB, is a Senior Partner and a member of the Board of Directors of JAN©.
+She is also responsible for compliance and quality within the firm.
+Andrea has vast experience as an auditor.
+As well as being a Certified Public Auditor, she is also a Chartered Tax Adviser.

 Published: Auditing, Reporting & Compliance Newsletter, No. 02, Autumn 2019 l Photo: Nataraj - stock.adobe.com